Header photo: sautéed diced chicken with red chilli at CHUAN

 Butter Cake Shop (SoHo)

 When we’re craving American-style cake or pie, we make a beeline for the Butter pop-up at LANDMARK for baked wonders such as this limited-time American celebration classic, confetti cake.
 But now we can also head to Butter’s standalone shop in SoHo.
-Here, Chef Karys Logue and team are whipping up whole cakes and pies each day, plus rotating weekend specials from 22 October – stay tuned to Butter’s IG for these special takeaway treats on Saturdays and Sundays.
+Here, Chef Karys Logue and team are whipping up whole cakes and pies each day, plus rotating weekend specials from 22 October – and if you head to Butter on Friday the 22nd between 4:30–7:30pm, you’ll be gifted with a sweet surprise from Chef Logue.
+Stay tuned to Butter’s IG for the special takeaway treats being baked up on Saturdays and Sundays.
 Open daily, 10am–7pm.

 34B Staunton Street, SoHo, Central, 2810 0660